krakend/krakend-documentation/v2.5/configuration/flexible-config.md

 The variable `FC_OUT` writes the content of the final file in a known path, so you can check its contents at any time.

-If you don't use `docker-compose`, you can also use flexible configuration as follows:
+If you don't use `docker compose`, you can also use flexible configuration as follows:

 {{< terminal title="Checking the configuration" >}}
 FC_ENABLE=1 \